I know when I started running I didn’t know much terms related to running. I learned as I went. I will update more as I learn.

-KT Tape– It’s tape that runners love to use to help support those issues most runners suffer from running You can check out KT Tape here.
+KT Tape– It’s a tape that runners love to use to help support those issues most runners suffer from running You can check out KT Tape.

 Long Run– Usually done once a week.
-Mostly people who are training for those long distance races will do this.
+Most people who are training for those long-distance races will do this.

 Recovery Runs– A slow easy pace run after a big race.
 (I love recovery runs)

-Rungry– Where you’re seriously on a eating binge after a long run.
+Rungry– Where you’re seriously on an eating binge after a long run.
 (I suffer from this, I’m hungry all day long)

-Taper– When a runner decreases their mileage in order to rest their legs and avoid injury for a upcoming race.
+Taper– When a runner decreases their mileage in order to rest their legs and avoid injury for an upcoming race.

 Tempo Run– Running at moderate intensity for a short distance.
 You warm up run about 20-30 minutes at a moderately intense pace and then cool down.

 Training– Runners who are training for any kind of distance race.

 Ultra– Miles beyond the marathon distance.
 There are 50k’s and 100 milers (god bless the people who do over that)